 - Does not involve signing a marriage register

-- Can be done either at the same time as the declaration of the information ie. one stage in the Register Office or ;
+- Can be done either at the same time as the declaration of the information for example one stage in the Register Office or;

-the signing of the declaration can be done at a different location pre arranged with the Registrar eg. Backhouse Hall, the Register Office Marriage Room, an approved venue (for example, a hotel or an approved religious building).
+the signing of the declaration can be done at a different location pre-arranged with the Registrar for example Backhouse Hall, the Register Office Marriage Room, an approved venue (for example, a hotel or an approved religious building).